gravitional/note-on-physics/help.md/git.md

 Create **the branch experimental in the origin** repository by copying the **current master branch**.
 This form is only needed to create a new branch or tag in the remote repository when the local name and the remote name are different; otherwise, the ref name on its own will work.

+`git push origin master`

+Find a ref that matches master in the source repository (most likely, it would find refs/heads/master), and update the same ref (e.g. refs/heads/master) in origin repository with it.
+If master did not exist remotely, it would be created.

+`git push origin HEAD`

+A handy way to push the current branch to the same name on the remote.

+`git push mothership master:satellite/master dev:satellite/dev`

+Use the source ref that matches master (e.g. refs/heads/master) to update the ref that matches satellite/master (most probably refs/remotes/satellite/master) in the mothership repository;
+do the same for dev and satellite/dev.

+See the section describing `<refspec>`... above for a discussion of the matching semantics.

 ### push flag

 A single character indicating the status of the ref: